sevenautumns/niketsu/book/src/usage.md

 The config file should be in toml format.

-In the github repository you can find a [default config toml](https://github.com/sevenautumns/niketsu/blob/main/server/config.toml):
+In the GitHub repository you can find a [default config TOML](https://github.com/sevenautumns/niketsu/blob/main/server/config.toml):

 ```toml
 title = "Server Configuration"